Status of Funding Programs:

 Workforce Education provides services to low-income individuals and dislocated workers to help them achieve their academic and career goals.
 We provide funding for tuition, fees, and potentially other costs like books and transportation for eligible students in approved programs of study.

-To see if you pre-qualify for our services, you can take a brief survey at StartNextQuarter.org, or learn more about a specific program and its eligibility criteria at the links below:
+To see if you pre-qualify for our services, review our “Do I Qualify for Workforce Education?” flyer; take a brief survey at StartNextQuarter.org; or learn more about a specific program and its eligibility criteria at the links below:

 If you have questions, please contact us: